A Guide to Buying a Home in a Florida Flood Zone

 Insurance companies use elevation certificates to set premiums accurately.
 Homes below the BFE typically face higher premiums due to increased flood risk, while homes above the BFE benefit from lower premiums.
 Many insurers require an elevation certificate to issue a flood insurance policy, especially for properties in high-risk zones like A, AE, and V.

-How to Obtain an Elevation Certificate
+How to Obtain an Elevation Certificate in Florida

 Benefits Beyond Insurance